Spring 2025

-Creative Writing Workshop Application Instructions–Fall 2024
+Creative Writing Workshop Application Instructions–Spring 2025

-Admission to all upper-division English Creative Writing workshops is by application ONLY.
+Admission to all English Creative Writing workshops is by application ONLY.
 Please read and follow the posted application instructions carefully.

 Students do not need to complete an “A” workshop before completing a “B” workshop, and may apply for the level they feel best suits their writing abilities.
 Not certain which level is most appropriate?
 Students may apply to both the “A” and “B” workshops in the genres of their choice, and our creative writing faculty will determine placement.